 ➜ strong period-type pain

-Contact your Lead Maternity Caregiver (LMC) straight away or make an appointment to see a GP as soon as possible.
+Contact your Lead Maternity Carer (LMC) straight away or make an appointment to see a GP as soon as possible.

 If it is confirmed you are having a miscarriage or you have an ultrasound scan that confirms no foetal heartbeat, then your pregnancy will no longer continue.
 Support and further information on miscarriage can be found through Miscarriage Support.

 Most people in New Zealand choose a midwife as their LMC.
+Use Find Your Midwife – it is your responsibility to call around to find a midwife appropriate to your circumstances and location.
 Alternatively, some hospitals also provide a community midwifery service.
 You also have the option of visiting a private obstetrician.

 Many GPs have discontinued maternity care and no new GPs are providing an LMC service.
 This means it is difficult to find a GP to be your LMC.
 However, your GP will remain available for you throughout your pregnancy for non-pregnancy related problems.